21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Use texturizing spray and rake through with your fingers; no brush, no heat.
+Use the IGK Beach Club Volumizing Texture Spray and rake through with your fingers; no brush, no heat.
 The more imperfect it looks, the better it wears.

 The Mod Bébé Bob